-Considering that the Danganronpa writer created the script, the story is likely to be standalone and provide a major deadly plot twist (or two or three) for the ending.
-Kodaka has a history of leaving openings for a continuation, so it wouldn’t be surprising if an Akudama Drive sequel is possible, even if some of the characters are (apparently) dead at the end of the first ride.
+Thus, it wasn’t too surprising that the story for the first Akudama Drive characters was standalone and provided a major deadly plot twist (or two or three) for the ending.
+Kodaka has a history of leaving openings for a continuation, so it’s again not surprising that an Akudama Drive sequel is possible, even though most of the main characters are (apparently) dead at the end of the first ride.

 Assuming the studio is waiting to see how much cash they rake in, the turnaround time probably won’t be quick.
-Anime productions are scheduled years in advance, so the wait for Akudama Drive 2 should be several years, even assuming a sequel is possible.
+Anime productions are scheduled years in advance, so the wait for Akudama Drive 2 should be several years.

 Akudama Drive manga adapts the anime